-In addition to Faculty, GTA, and New Employee Orientations, the Office of Diversity and Inclusion provides a variety of consultations and presentations as a service to the UCF Community.
+In addition to Faculty, GTA, and New Employee Orientations, the Office of Diversity Education and Training provides a variety of consultations and presentations as a service to the UCF Community.

 Consultations: A consultation is an individual or group meeting to assist in planning diversity-related programs and events, incorporating diversity into grant proposals, infusing the curriculum with diversity content and pedagogy in both new and existing courses, or discussing a diversity issue or incident.
 Depending upon the circumstances, consultations may occur face-to-face, by e-mail, or by telephone.